Veetaha/using.macro/README.md

 There are only two options for invoking this macro:

 * Near variable declaration `var/let/const varId = using(expresssion);`
-* As a single expression statement ` using(expression);` so that a varaible will be created automatically to release it for you.
+* As a single expression statement ` using(expression);` so that a variable will be created automatically to release it for you.

 ## :hammer: Customize